 To file a code enforcement complaint online, please click here and follow the instructions provided.

 Complaints may also be reported in-person at City Hall or by calling Code Enforcement Officer at (270) 365-9575.

 The Princeton-Caldwell County Airport is a publicly owned facility located just 2 nautical miles NE of historic downtown Princeton, and features a 4,100 foot long asphalt runway, a 100 LL self fueling station, and a complimentary vehicle for pilots and guests to explore our community.

 SENIOR CITIZEN CENTER

-For more information, including a calendar of events and lunch menus, please click here.
+For more information, including a calendar of events and lunch menus, check out the PACS Site.

 TRAIL OF TEARS

 The Trail of Tears was a series of forced relocations of the Cherokee people from their ancestral homelands in the southeastern United States to new lands west of the Mississippi River.
 Multiple detachments followed the so-called Northern Route, which passed through Princeton.

 A commemorative park (below) stands near where the Cherokee are believed to have camped during their removal, and is overseen by a local commission.